 Since the body uses Omega-3’s to build new cell membranes, they naturally strengthen and increase the fluidity of cell walls.

-DHA increases acetylcholine release and the growth of new synapses.
+Furthermore, DHA in particular increases acetylcholine release in the brain, as well as encouraging the growth of new synapses.

 This results in better memory and learning ability.

 Low levels of omega-3’s in heart muscle are directly associated with an increased risk of heart disease.

 These benefits are all generic to existing fish oil supplements, so what sets PL Omega-3 apart?